tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

 ==================================================================

-When WAPT is used on bandwidth limited remote sites, it makes sense to have a local device that replicates the main WAPT repository to reduce the network bandwidth consumed when deploying updates on your remote devices.
+When WAPT is used on bandwidth limited remote sites, it makes sense to have a local device that will replicate the main WAPT repository to reduce the network bandwidth consumed when deploying updates on your remote devices.

 With remote repositories, WAPT remains a solution with a low operating cost